-Non-controlled access highways in rural areas should be fenced.
+Non-controlled access highways in rural areas should be fenced, typically with barbed wire game fence.
 In fringe-urban areas, highways should be fenced unless access to adjacent properties is so frequent that only short runs of fencing could be provided.